mstocco/mariostoc.co/content/racereports/2022-ironman-canada-penticton.md

 This is the heat of the day and this trail is false-flat uphill.
 My quads are noticing the grind.

 At the 5km  turnaround, a smile appears from the crowd.
 My sweetheart, Carina is here!
 It is instant happiness and I stop for a kiss.

-Turning for the trek back to _Penticton_, I have a huge smile on my face.
+My trek back to town starts with a huge smile.

 ![](/assets/jpg/IMG_1316-365x550.jpeg LEAVING TRANSITION)
-With the turnaround behind me, I spot Kevin on his way outbound; he is at most, just 30 seconds back.
+With the turnaround behind me, I spot Kevin on his outbound leg of the trail; he is at most, just 30 seconds back.
 He is a strong runner; I am confident that I will be caught for sure now.

 Off the dirt of the KVR and finally on asphalt,  I intentionally walk down to the bottom of _Vancouver Ave_.
 10 kilometres in the books, 20 miles in front of me.
 I am feeling good.

 When IRONMAN announced the route for this new run course, I can not say that I was overly excited about it.
 A long section of false flat road, lined with very uninteresting box stores at the south end; it really sounded terrible.
 What I am experiencing now that I am on that road is very unexpected.

 _Main Street_ is lined with people and I get the sense that the majority of this crowd consists of families cheering on their loved one(s).
 I hear the cheers for me personally too.
 I smile and return a _"Thank you!"_.

-If that cheer comes from a kid, I make sure to tell him or her how awesome they are.
+If that cheer comes from a youngster, I make sure to tell him or her how awesome they are.

 ![](/assets/jpg/IMG_1307-366x550.jpeg 20.2KM COMPLETE, 22 TO GO)
-Mentally, I am treating this first loop as a recon-mission; a preview of _"the real race"_ in a couple hours.
+Mentally, I am treating this first loop of _Penticton_ as a recon-mission; a preview of _"the real race"_ happening in a couple hours.

-_Main Street_ turns into _Shaka Lake Road_ and where I thought I'd be looking at those box stores, I only notice the people.
+The south end of _Main Street_ becomes _Shaka Lake Road_ and where I thought I'd be looking at those box stores, I only notice the people.
 I am sensing that the crowds lining the street at this south end of the course are locals.
+There are lot's of people out cheers us on.

 Gatorade?
 Yes please.
 I am handed a cup and I put it down the hatch.
 The residual carbonation, the acidity both hit the back of my throat.
 It is Pepsi.
 Normally I am good with cola but there is a reaction and it is not comfortable.